dgoto2/TransDynFish/README.md

 ### TransDynFish
-This repository contains the data and code used in Transient demographic dynamics of recovering fish populations shaped by past climate variability, harvest, and management.
+This repository contains the data and code used in "Demographic transients of recovering fish populations shaped by past climate variability, harvest, and management".

 #### File list